burnsfisher/hubitat-integration-skill/README.md

 I have successfully made this work on both Picroft and on Mycroft MkII hardware with Neon software

 Here is the process for installing on Neon.
 I assume you have a MkII hardware with a Neon flash drive.
 If you have version 23.3.15, then say
 "Hey Neon is there an update available".
 There will be, and you should install it.
+If you have 23.4.5 or later, there may not be a new version.

 Next ssh to the MkII (if you have not done it before, ssh neon@neon.local, password neon.
 You must change it and re-ssh)

-Issue the following commands:
+Issue the following commands (answer y to uninstall, answer 1 [it says unknown--don't worry] and then y to osm install):

 pip uninstall neon_homeassistant_skill
 osm install https://github.com/burnsfisher/hubitat-integration-skill.git
-cd ~/.config/neon/skills.hubitat-integration-skill.burnsfisher
+cd ~/.config/neon/skills/hubitat-integration-skill.burnsfisher

 Now use nano or whatever editor you want to edit settings.json.
 It should initially